top of page

 We take a non-confrontational approach to problem solving

-By fostering a favorable relationship between you and the Government, we can minimize risk, prevent escalation, and negotiate favorable terms.
-Whether your problem involves unpaid income taxes, payroll withholding taxes, Trust Fund Recovery Penalties (TFRP), unfiled tax returns, criminal investigations, or something else, find out if we can help.
-Prospective clients receive a free telephonic consultation, an honest evaluation, and our opinion as to your likelihood of success.
+By fostering a favorable relationship between you and the Government, we minimize risk, prevent escalation, and negotiate favorable terms.
+Whether your problem involves unpaid income taxes, payroll withholding taxes, Trust Fund Recovery Penalties (TFRP), unfiled tax returns, or a criminal investigation, we can help.
+Prospective clients receive a free telephonic consultation, and our unvarnished opinion as to your likelihood of success.
 Call us today (212) 974-3435 or click to email

 Criminal Tax Representation in New York and New Jersey

 Reducing fines, restitution, and prison time is serious business.
-Just being investigated or accused of a tax crime can put your business, finances, and reputation at risk.
-When urgent criminal tax defense is needed, Selig works with Daniel Kron, one of New York’s most respected criminal defense attorneys.
-If you are being investigated for criminal tax prosecution, payroll tax charges, tax evasion, or another urgent tax-related criminal matter, immediate action is critical.
-To schedule an emergency consultation with Selig and Kron, call (212) 974-3435.
+In fact, just being investigated or accused of a tax crime can put your business, finances, and reputation at risk.
+When urgent criminal tax defense is required, Selig works with Daniel Kron, one of New York’s most influential criminal defense attorneys.
+If you are being investigated for criminal tax prosecution, payroll tax charges, tax evasion, or another urgent criminal matter, immediate action is essential.
+To schedule an emergency appointment with Selig and Kron, call (212) 974-3435.
 Our multi-disciplined approach to problem-solving prioritizes immediate relief, and long-term success.

 • Selig & Associates was established in 2006 by a Federal Tax Practitioner, CPCU, and Attorney.